 Raise the Roof

 Cracks in the foundation are signs of potential issues.
-As soon as there are noticeable issues with the foundations on a house, make sure to contact a professional who specialises in foundation repair to take a look to assess the possible damage.
+As soon as there are noticeable issues with the foundation on a house, make sure to contact a professional who specializes in foundation repair to take a look and assess the possible damage.
 Some minor, hairline cracks are normal.
 However, There are two types of cracks that can be a bigger concern:

 - Stair-Step Cracks: These are a problem, especially if the wall is bulging.
 A clogged gutter or another water drainage issue is probably adding pressure to the wall.

 - Horizontal Cracks: These are the biggest problem.
 Water saturated soil may have froze and expanded, or you have soil that expands when wet and shrinks when dry.
 These types of cracks tend to lead a homeowner to replacing the foundation.

 There are other signs to watch for when walking through the home that may indicate settling or shrinking.
 There will always be some unevenness over time because every house settles.
 Here are also some warning signs to look for:

 - Cracks are located in walls; over doorways, windows or where walls meet the ceiling

 You’re buying a home for your family, not hundreds of tenants that don’t pay rent.
 Pests can be a serious headache, but thankfully they leave signs that are fairly easy to spot.
 Small holes in the drywall or exposed wood can indicate a termite infection, as can dry mud tubes along the foundation.
 Likewise, small piles of shredded paper are a good indicator mice or rats have moved in before you.